AnnieRho7/aligned/README.md

 ## Bugs
 I ran my code through validator and learned that I had spaces in my photo name so I went back in a fixed that so there was no spaces.
-I resized the photos for each page for better optimisation.
+I resized the photos for each page for better optimisation. responsiveness on contact us page - I created the contact us page first for desktop so when I was checking responsivness for mobile it was harder to figure out, so in future I would make sure to style for mobile first and work my way up to avoid this problem in the future.

 ## Deployment
 - Github pages